Avaiga/taipy-doc/docs/manuals/userman/rest/index.md

-# REST APIs
-The Taipy REST package is a python library made to provide a REST server on top of the scenario and data management features.
+Taipy offers a service providing a REST API on top of the scenario and data management features.
 The purpose is to automate the use of these features by exposing REST APIs.

 The Taipy REST APIs allows users to create, read, update, run and remove Taipy entities (including cycles, scenarios, sequences, tasks, jobs and data nodes) through REST APIs.